-- The selection will be done by the student's art instructor(s) based on the following criteria: Α. The students will show proper use and knowledge of art tools.
-1. - 2. - The students will show proper techniques using various medias. - 3.
-The students will have all of the required projects complete for that semester and no disciplinary action taken against him/her. - The students will set up an art display of his/her work under the instructor's 4. supervision. - 5.
-The students shall have some form of extra credit turned in: - Form of an extra project. a. - Form of written or oral reports b. - Form of extra drawings, colorings, painting, etc. C.
+- A. The selection will be done by the student's art instructor(s) based on the following criteria: - 1.
+The students will show proper use and knowledge of art tools. - 2.
+The students will show proper techniques using various medias. - 3.
+The students will have all of the required projects complete for that semester and no disciplinary action taken against him/her. - 4.
+The students will set up an art display of his/her work under the instructor's supervision. - 5.
+The students shall have some form of extra credit turned in: - a.
+Form of an extra project. - b.
+Form of written or oral reports - c.
+Form of extra drawings, colorings, painting, etc.